danivideda/edgeledger-web/README.md

-# edgeledger-website
+# edgeledger
-A web exercise from my webdev course
+A fictional website for my private course